KrishanRoy/WeatherApp/README.md

 # WeatherApp
 A simple weather app that uses [Dark Sky](https://darksky.net/dev/docs) Api and shows temperature in Fahrenheit scale.
 It shows current weather as well as hourly forecast and eight day forecast.
+1) Using Retrofit, the app retrieves forecast details from Dark Sky API
+2) Forecast is based on user’s geolocation
+3) Caches the data in a Room database.
+4) Refreshes the data with swipe refresh layout.
 ## To run this app
 Clone the repository.
 Connect your device to your Pc/Mac.
 From the Android Studio, run the cloned project through your Android device.
 Emulator might show some bugs.
 When you are not using the app, please uninstall since it charges money